-Idioms are something we use nearly every day.
-They help us to reinforce the point we are making as the audience instantly understands the figurative meaning of what you have said.
+Idioms are something that we use nearly every day.
+They help us to reinforce the point that we are making as the audience instantly understands the figurative meaning of what you have said.
 In the English language alone there are estimated to be 25,000 of these sayings.

 Literal translations just don’t work

 The popularity of the idiom is something that can slip up a translator.
 You cannot simply translate an idiom word by word into the target language, as the reader is unlikely to understand the meaning.
 A good example is “a leopard can’t change its spots“, which in French is literally “un léopard ne peut changer ses taches”.
 However, this literal translation doesn’t work as this is not the common idiom used in France to convey the same figurative meaning.
 Instead, the French saying to most closely match the meaning is “chassez le naturel, il revient au gallop”, which literally translates to “chase away the natural and it returns at a gallop”.
 Both mean that a person can’t change their nature, but this would be lost if you relied on either of the literal translations.